docwhat/website/content/posts/2007-09-28-mashups-and-javascript-security.md

 He proposes a solution involving what he calls _vats_; a self contained JavaScript interpreter with limited communication to the page.
-The JavaScript in the page would be the only trusted code running and the code in the various vats would not be trusted.<!-- more -->
+The JavaScript in the page would be the only trusted code running and the code in the various vats would not be trusted.

 He mentioned there should be an interface such that the user would be prompted with intelligent (and decidable) questions, such as "Do you want to give web